 Yip.
 You read that title right.

-I paid R 750.00 to get out of a game drive vehicle in the middle of a game reserve to walk towards the world’s fastest predator.
+I got out of a game drive vehicle in the middle of a game reserve to walk towards the world’s fastest predator.

 For some of you, the thought of doing this might terrify you.
 I can relate.
 I freak out when ANY wild animal gets too close to me, and here I am willingly walking towards one.